 If you are looking for an alternative to even healthier and yummy rice, check out our post on How to Make a Cauliflower Rice.

-This Jasmin rice is also the perfect companion for a Maple Glazed Baked Tofu and Glazed Carrots as part of a Christmas dinner table.
+This Jasmin rice is also the perfect companion for a Maple Glazed Baked Tofu and Glazed Carrots as part of a Christmas vegan recipes.

 Although sweet sticky rice is more commonly used in Chinese cooking, Jasmine rice is an excellent choice to pair Chinese Tofu recipes.